lruepke/FEM_lecture/sphinx/source/lecture1/fdm_intro.rst

     \frac{\partial T}{\partial t} = \frac{T_i^{n+1} - T_i^n}{\Delta t}

-The index :math:`n` corresponds to the time step and the index $i$ to the grid point (x-coordinate).
+The index :math:`n` corresponds to the time step and the index :math:`i` to the grid point (x-coordinate).
 Next, we need to know how to write second derivatives.
 A second derivative is just a derivative of a derivate.
 So we can write (central differencing):

 .. math::
     :label: eq:FD_heat_flow_central_difference